 “Huawei took the international telecoms equipment market by storm by charging about an average of 40 percent less than the market rates.
 They were able to do that because they were a [Chinese Communist] Party-related company,” Anderson said in an interview.

-Thanks to government subsidies and “gift contracts” from the Chinese military, the company was under no pressure to achieve a profit, he noted.
+Thanks to government subsidies and “gift contracts” from the Chinese military, the company was under no pressure to achieve a profit.

 There were other factors in Huawei’s success, too, he said.